Eli Pascal, LSW Director

 Joan is excited to join UCI CARE as the Assistant Director.
 She began engaging in violence prevention work as a teenager and was one of the first peer educators for UC Merced’s CARE Office.
 She worked at a dual domestic violence and rape crisis center as a prevention specialist, where she implemented a program providing prevention education and advocacy services for a community college district.
 She was also the agency’s volunteer coordinator and trained new advocates.
 Prior to joining UCI CARE, Joan worked at UC Merced in the Title IX office overseeing case management and sexual harassment prevention training and education activities.

-Nicole Leon, MSW CARE Advocate
+Nicole Leon, ACSW CARE Advocate

-Nicole Leon, MSW
+Nicole Leon, ACSW

-Nicole Leon, MSW
+Nicole Leon, ACSW

 CARE Advocate